The 2013 Core Knowledge Symposium provides the opportunity to participate in a special, extended Leadership Institute Training! More…

 Deborah Samley has been with the Foundation since November 2011.
 She received a B.A. in journalism at Shippensburg University and a J.D. from the Penn State Dickinson School of Law.
 Prior to joining the Foundation, she taught both high school and middle school history and civics.

-Sue Fulton - Curriculum Development Specialist (Skills)
+Lauren Simmons - Curriculum Development Specialist (Preschool)

 Sarah Zelinke - Curriculum Development Specialist (Skills)